About Us

 Austrek Statement of Purpose and Rules

-2013-14 Austrek Committee Members
+Austrek Committee Members

 AUSTREK's Committee consists of a President, a Vice President, a General Secretary, a Treasurer, and up to five general committee members.
-The committee is voted in annually at our Annual General Meeting (usually in February or March of each year).
+The committee is voted in annually at our Annual General Meeting (usually in March of each year).

-Below are listed the current committee for 2013-14.
+Below are listed the committee for 2025.

-Below are listed the current committee for 2013-14.
+Below are listed the committee for 2025.

 President